Petahhh/petahhh.github.io/_posts/2017-11-04-all-i-do-is-vim.md

 ## Fancy stuff

-So there are a few handy moves that I don't know where to put them.
-They are definitely outside the basics.
+So there are a few handy moves that I don't know where to put.
+They are definitely beyond the basics.

 `:%s/existing-string/new-string/g` Will find all instances of "existing-string" and replace it with "new-string"